The superbill: what it is and why you need it

 What is a superbill?

-To prevent any delays of payment and decrease the chance of rejection of the claim, you can ensure that your superbill contains all of the necessary information that an insurance company would request.
+To prevent any delays of payment and decrease the chance of rejection of the claim, you can ensure that your superbill for insurance contains all of the necessary information that an insurance company would request.

 • Client’s name: Include the first and last name associated with the insurance plan